OmarNabilSaber/dotNetCoreApps/README.md

 # dotNetCoreApps
-this is for the .net core apps
+this is for the .net core apps.